coffebar/dotfiles/README.md

 - dotfiles bare repository will be detected by vim-fugitive, because my config updates environment variables on DirChanged event.

 - `Super + er` open fuzzy finder to select *.sh script inside project and run it.
 Useful for build, run, deploy, any automation.
-Output will be shown in the quickfix window and hidden after timeout if the command ends successfully.
+Output will be shown in the quickfix window and hidden after timeout.

 - `Super + t` opens Neovim's builtin Terminal. `Super + sa` opens external Alacritty in the current working directory.